 JHU engages in a wide variety of research activities ranging from functional materials to biology, from Earth materials to mechanical properties testing.
 You will be expected to develop appropriate uses of electron microbeam instruments to serve JHU's diverse research needs.

 JHU offers the opportunity to work in a top-ten university without the high-volume pressures of larger institutions.
-The MCP is currently renovating new space where you will have an opportunity to shape the future of analytical facilities at Hopkins.
+The MCP will be moving to a newly renovated space where you will have an opportunity to shape the future of analytical facilities at Hopkins.